clarkfitzg/phd_research/milestones/proposals.md

    objects

 __Non-requirements:__

 1. Control flow- I'm happy to leave loops as single nodes representing function calls.
 They can be modified in optimization passes if necessary.
 2. Language independence- The goal is not to reinvent [LLVM](https://llvm.org/docs/LangRef.html#abstract).
 This is just a fancier version of R's AST.
+3. Low level parallelism- We're not going to rewrite C code, although we should be able to drop in an equivalent parallel implementation if we have one and it makes sense.

 ### Prerequisites